brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-20.md

 became clear, when Umbridge put it to her mouth and started to speak... in Parseltongue.

 "*There, there, darling.
-Soon, I will fix you,"* she cajoled,before speaking to Harry again in English.*"*Really, your arrival is most convenient.
+Soon, I will fix you,*" she cajoled,before speaking to Harry again in English.
+"Really, your arrival is most convenient.
 I was going to leave you out of this, but when You-Know-Who finds your mutilated corpse he won't just fire Lestrange, he'll kill her.
 Oh, yes, this is most convenient.
 And then, in a few days, I'll